History of Horsham Park

 2002 – Pavilions in the Park replaces the swimming pool, and a larger playground is built.

-2008 – The nursery school is relocated and the area is returned to parkland, with a volleyball court added.
+2008 – The nursery school is relocated and the area is returned to parkland, and a volleyball court is built.

 2014 – Horsham’s first Parkrun takes place, beginning a popular weekly tradition.